-If you want to discover how your life is a part of a bigger more awesome and dynamic picture and how you can use your faith to create something positive out of negative experiences keep reading.
+So, if you want to discover how your life is a part of a bigger more awesome, and dynamic picture and how you can use your faith to create something positive out of negative experiences keep reading.

 What Is Faith As a Core Value?

-- You can have faith a religion, based on your spiritual conviction, such a faith in God.
+- You can have faith in religion, based on your spiritual conviction, such as faith in God.

 - Faith in yourself, in other people, in an organization, theory, or ideology.
 Faith is a holistically generic term and provides assurance even if it is not tangible and you cannot see it.